 Don’t Visit Families Late at Night

 As missionaries, our schedules fluctuate.
 Sometimes the work is going well and sometimes it is going slow.
 We often have a few families in the ward we love to visit when we need something to do.
 However, we need to be cognizant of what others are doing.
-It is best not to show up announced to someone’s house unless it is to drop something off.
+It is best not to show up unannounced to someone’s house unless it is to drop something off.
 Try giving the person a call beforehand.
 Do not show up late at night to someone’s house, especially without an appointment.

 Don’t Touch Your Companion’s Things